KI-REPOS/DRAG/README.md

-# 🤖 RAG Pipeline — Retrieval-Augmented Generation (ChromaDB + Flask)
+# 🤖 D-RAG Pipeline — Dynnamic Retrieval-Augmented Generation (ChromaDB + Flask)

 A **Flask-based RAG system** where users can upload **files** (`PDF, DOCX, PPT, TXT, PNG, JPEG`) or provide **URLs** (websites, YouTube videos).
 Data is **converted into vector embeddings**, stored in **ChromaDB**, and queried through a clean web interface.